gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Few things to note:

 1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
+1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
+1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
+1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
 2- `statistics::Group::Group` takes a pointer to an object of `statistics::Group` that will be its parent.
 Class `SimObject` inherits from `statistics::Group` so we can use a pointer to `SecureMemory` as that input.
 3- The macro `ADD_STAT` registers and initializes our statistics that we have defined under the struct.
 The order of arguments are `name`, `unit`, `description`.
 To rid yourself of any headache, make sure the order of `ADD_STAT` macros match that of statistic declaration.